dvatiOFF/python-audio-utils/README.md

 ## Introduction

 This library is a collection of general-purpose utility functions specifically designed for developing game audio tools based on Wwise.
-It mainly consists of the following four components:
+It mainly consists of the following components:

 - **WAAPI**